hotchk155/hotchk155.github.io/arpie/build.md

 The symbol on the board indicates the anode hole with a + symbol.
 <img src="img/Dsc01878.jpg">

-Next we'll solder the 20 way and 6 way sockets.
+Next we'll solder the 20 way socket (you may need to separate this from the 20 pin header in the kit) and the 6 way socket.
 Again it helps to use gravity to hold the parts in place while soldering.
+Note that the 6 way socket is placed in the socket beside TR1, labelled "GND/PC5/PC4..."
 <img src="img/B318.JPG">

 Now solder the four 1N4001 rectifier diodes D3, D4, D5, D6.
 Bend these like we did with the vertically mounted resistors.
 To match the photograph, locate the silver anode stripe on the body of the diode, then bend the leg on the opposite end, so we can mount the stripe flush against the board as shown below.
 All four diodes have the same orientation and they **must** be soldered the correct way around. **WARNING: You can damage your kit and/or DC power supply if you solder any of these four diodes the wrong way around!**<br>